Jeff Koons on juxtaposing the ordinary with the opulent

-Category: World Hits: 0They're glossy, gaudy and, for some, a little bit lurid: Jeff Koons' graphic prints and sensational sculptures have made him the 21st century face of pop art and the king of the contemporary market.
+Category: World Hits: 4They're glossy, gaudy and, for some, a little bit lurid: Jeff Koons' graphic prints and sensational sculptures have made him the 21st century face of pop art and the king of the contemporary market.
 A new exhibition at the Mucem museum in Marseille reveals the vernacular roots of much of the US artist's work.
 It's placed side by side with the anthropological objects that recount the nature of daily life in the Mediterranean over the centuries.

 Read more https://www.france24.com/en/tv-shows/encore/20210720-jeff-koons-on-juxtaposing-the-ordinary-with-the-opulent